The Cracoe Reef Knolls

 Cracoe Reef Knolls

-Between the Yorkshire Dales villages of Rylstone and Cracoe and nearby Burnsall in Lower Wharfedale are a series of relatively low limestone hills which are known as the "Cracoe Reef Knolls" - geological remnants of an ancient coral reef which formed in a shallow prehistoric sea many millions of years ago.
+Between the Yorkshire Dales villages of Cracoe and Burnsall are a series of relatively low level limestone hills which are known as the "Cracoe Reef Knolls" - geological remnants of an ancient coral reef which formed in a shallow prehistoric sea many millions of years ago.

 The Yorkshire Dales